The Islands of the Saronic Gulf

 the island is mostly agricultural and in the

-village of Limineria, named after it's lake, the
+village of Limineria, named after its lake, the

 inhabitants devote themselves mostly to farming